moonbaselabs/moonbaselabs/missions/lightning-e-motors.blade.md

 ## The Vision

-Fleet managers have the task of managing logistics for hundreds of drivers and vehicles.
+Fleet managers manage logistics for hundreds of drivers and vehicles.
 Lightning eMotors aims to persuade them to adopt an all-electric fleet, but convincing them to make the switch presents a challenge.
 Before making the transition, fleet managers must consider various factors, such as distances, drivers, routes, hauling capacity, and the types of vehicles that fit their needs.
 Lightning eMotors enlisted Moonbase Labs to develop a tool that could simplify this discussion by enabling fleet managers to simulate a transition to an all-electric fleet.

 ## What We Built